 Different sound frequencies vibrate the air at different rates.
-Frequency is measured in Hertz (Hz), as we’ve discussed, which is cycles or vibrations per second.
+As we've discussed, frequency is measured in Hertz (Hz), which is cycles or vibrations per second.

-Sound vibrations in the air are caused along longitudinal waves (sound waves).
-These waves have peaks (max compression) and troughs (max rarefaction) just like other waves.
+Sound vibrations in the air are caused by longitudinal waves (sound waves).
+These waves have peaks (max compression) and troughs (max rarefaction), just like other waves.
 The wavelength of these longitudinal waves is inversely proportional to the frequency (assuming a constant speed of sound).

 The lower frequencies of sound have longer wavelengths.
 Lower frequencies naturally have a greater amplitude (a fundamental frequency of an instrument, for example, has a greater amplitude than its harmonics).

 But these “quieter” harmonics are added to the overall vibration of the air, resulting in all sorts of interesting waveforms.
 So we have slower-moving waves (low frequencies) and faster-moving waves (higher frequencies) effectively summed together to vibrate the air in complicated ways.